mmikowski/powercss/README.md

 the official 1.x production release.
 Documentation, regression testing, promotion, and examples are being updated in coordination with the library.

-## Use libraries, not frameworks
+## Libraries provide freedom and power
-This library strives to be best-in-class.
-If you are considering using an SPA framework instead of libraries, please read [do you really want an SPA framework?][0] first.
+This is a library that strives to be best-in-class.
+If you are considering an SPA framework instead, please do read [do you really want an SPA framework?
+][0] first.

 ## Overview
 Unleash PowerCSS to create custom styling for every user that visits your